kazyedev/smile-development-foundation/WARP.md

 ## Project Overview

-The Smile Development Foundation website is a bilingual (English/Arabic) Next.js application that serves as a comprehensive content management and donation platform for a non-profit organization.
+The Ebtsama Development Foundation website is a bilingual (English/Arabic) Next.js application that serves as a comprehensive content management and donation platform for a non-profit organization.
 The project features a public website, admin CMS, and integrated donation system with file upload capabilities.

 ## Core Architecture